 The propulsion system for a GEO spacecraft should be designed not to be separated from the spacecraft.
 In the case that there are unavoidable reasons that require separation, the propulsion system should be designed to be left in an orbit that is, and will remain, outside of the protected geosynchronous region.

 Regardless of whether it is separated or not, a propulsion system should be designed for passivation.

-Operators should avoid the long term presence of launch vehicle orbital stages in the geosynchronous region.
+Operators should avoid the long-term presence of launch vehicle orbital stages in the geosynchronous region.

-5.3.2 Objects Passing Through the LEO Region
+5.3.2 Objects passing through the LEO region

-Whenever possible spacecraft or orbital stages that are terminating their operational phases in orbits that pass through the LEO region, or have the potential to interfere with the LEO region, should be de-orbited (direct re-entry is preferred) or where appropriate manoeuvred into an orbit with a reduced lifetime.
+Whenever possible, space systems that are terminating their operational phases in orbits that pass through the LEO region, or have the potential to interfere with the LEO region, should be de-orbited (direct re-entry is preferred) or where appropriate manoeuvred into an orbit with a reduced lifetime.
 Retrieval is also a disposal option.

-A spacecraft or orbital stage should be left in an orbit in which, using an accepted nominal projection for solar activity, atmospheric drag will limit the orbital lifetime after completion of operations.
-A study on the effect of post-mission orbital lifetime limitation on collision rate and debris population growth has been performed by the IADC.
+A space system should be left in an orbit in which, using an accepted nominal projection for solar activity, atmospheric drag will limit the orbital lifetime after completion of operations.
+A study on the effect of post-mission orbital lifetime limitation on collision rate and debris population growth has been performed by IADC.
 This IADC and some other studies and a number of existing national guidelines have found 25 years to be a reasonable and appropriate lifetime limit.
-If a spacecraft or orbital stage is to be disposed of by re-entry into the atmosphere, debris that survives to reach the surface of the Earth should not pose an undue risk to people or property.
+If a space system is to be disposed of by re-entry into the atmosphere, debris that survives to reach the surface of the Earth should not pose an undue risk to people or property.
 This may be accomplished by limiting the amount of surviving debris or confining the debris to uninhabited regions, such as broad ocean areas.
-Also, ground environmental pollution, caused by radioactive substances, toxic substances or any other environmental pollutants resulting from on-board articles, should be prevented or minimised in order to be accepted as permissible.
+Also, ground environmental pollution, caused by radioactive substances, toxic substances or any other environmental pollutants resulting from on-board articles, should be prevented or minimized in order to be accepted as permissible.

-In the case of a controlled re-entry of a spacecraft or orbital stage, the operator of the system should inform the relevant air traffic and maritime traffic authorities of the re-entry time and trajectory and the associated ground area.
+In the case of a controlled re-entry of a space system, the operator of the system should inform the relevant air traffic and maritime traffic authorities of the re-entry time and trajectory and the associated ground area.

-5.3.3 Other Orbits
+5.3.3 Other orbits

-Spacecraft or orbital stages that are terminating their operational phases in other orbital regions should be manoeuvred to reduce their orbital lifetime, commensurate with LEO lifetime limitations, or relocated if they cause interference with highly utilised orbit regions.
+Space systems that are terminating their operational phases in other orbital regions should be manoeuvred to reduce their orbital lifetime, commensurate with LEO lifetime limitations, or relocated if they cause interference with highly utilized orbit regions.

-5.4 Prevention of On-Orbit Collisions
+5.4 Prevention of on-orbit collisions

-In developing the design and mission profile of a spacecraft or orbital stage, a program or project should estimate and limit the probability of accidental collision with known objects during the spacecraft or orbital stage's orbital lifetime.
-If reliable orbital data is available, avoidance manoeuvres for spacecraft and co-ordination of launch windows may be considered if the collision risk is not considered negligible.
-Spacecraft design should limit the consequences of collision with small debris which could cause a loss of control, thus preventing post-mission disposal.
+In developing the design and mission profile of a space system, a programme or project should estimate and limit the probability of accidental collision with known objects during the system's orbital lifetime.
+If reliable orbital data is available, avoidance manoeuvres for spacecraft and coordination of launch windows may be considered if the collision risk is not considered negligible.
+Spacecraft design should limit the probability of collision with small debris which could cause a loss of control, thus preventing post-mission disposal.

-6 Update
+6. Update